nevthereal/codoodle/README.md

 # codoodle

-A SvelteKit blog using Drizzle + Turso
+A SvelteKit social texting using Drizzle + Turso

 ## About this repository

 This is actually one of my most exciting projects lately.
 I really want to put my newly gained db and ORM knowledge to the test.
-This is why I am currently working on this (highly) sophisticated blog using the most bleeding edge technology known to me.
+This is why I am currently working on this (highly) sophisticated social media kinda app using the most bleeding edge technology known to me.

 ## Tech used: